The information in this article applies to:

 - Zoom in on one of interior walls at ceiling level.

-- If you do not see the wall brackets and T-Channels, make sure that the "Moldings" layer is turned on in the Backclipped Cross Section view.
+- If you do not see the wall brackets and T-Channels, make sure that the "Moldings" layer, or the "Ceilings, Suspended" layer if you created on, is turned on in the Backclipped Cross Section view.

 To create a Materials List